dotwebstack/dotwebstack/vocabulary/README.md

 The syntax for `elmo:pattern` and `elmo:template` conforms to the [JAX-RS Path specification](https://docs.oracle.com/cd/E19798-01/821-1841/ginpw).
 This means that you can also specify regular expressions as part of the pattern, like: `{path:[a-zA-Z][a-zA-Z_0-9]*}`.
 The default regex pattern for `{path}` will be: `{path:[^/]+?`.

 ### Endpoints
-Endpoints are used to define which specific url patterns (using `elmo:urlPattern`) can be used to resolve linked data URI's.
-You can use endpoints as direct endpoints or as indirect endpoints.
+Endpoints are used to define which specific path patterns (using `elmo:pathPattern`) can be used to resolve linked data URI's.
+Three different kinds of endpoints are available:

+- Representations.
+- (direct) endpoints.
+- Dynamic endpoints.

+#### Redirection
+Information resources are dereferenced using an `elmo:Representation`.
+To redirect the URL of a non-information using the http 303 response, you will use `elmo:Redirection`.
+The example below redirect all URL's that contain the substring `/id/` to URL's that have this substring replaced by `/doc/`:

+	config:NonInformationResourceRedirection a elmo:Redirection;
+		elmo:pathPattern "{path}/id/{reference}";
+		elmo:redirectTemplate "{path}/doc/{reference}";
+	.

+The syntax for `elmo:pathPattern` and `elmo:redirectTemplate` are the same as for `elmo:pattern` and `elmo:template` as used with a [ParameterMapper](#parameter-mapping).

 #### Direct endpoints
-You use direct endpoint if you are sure that the URI of a resource is located at your server, and you know the kind of representation that you want to use.
-In this case, you specify the representation that used for a specific url(pattern), as in the example below:
+You use direct endpoints if you are sure that the URI of a resource is located at your server and you know the kind of representation that you want to use.
+In this case, you specify the representation that is used for a GET to a specific url(pattern), as in the example below:

-	config:Endpoint a elmo:Endpoint;
+	config:DirectEndpoint a elmo:Endpoint;
-		elmo:urlPattern "/query/allitems";
+		elmo:pathPattern "/query/allitems";
-		elmo:representation elmo:AllItemsRepresentation
+		elmo:getRepresentation elmo:AllItemsRepresentation
 	.

+Other http methods are also available via `postRepresentation`, `putRepresentation` and `deleteRepresentation`.

-#### Indirect endpoints
+#### Dynamic endpoints
-Indirect endpoints are useful when you don't realy know what kind of representation should be used for a URI.
+Dynamic endpoints are useful when you don't really know what kind of representation should be used for a URI.
 This can be useful when:

 - The URI of the resource you want to represent isn't located at your server (for example: your server is at `http://myserver.org` and you want to represent a URI that starts with `http://notmyserver.org`);
 - The URI of the resource you want to represent isn't a http-URI (for example: you want to represent a URI that starts with `urn:uuid`);
 - You want to link to some URI, but you are not sure if the URI is located at your server, it might be a URI from the first two categories;
 - The representation of the URI cannot be inferred from the URI of the endpoint.

-To configure an indirect endpoint, you specify the urlPattern and you specify the way that the value for a special `elmo:SubjectParameter` is mapped.
+To configure an indirect endpoint, you specify the pathPattern and you specify the way that the value for a special `elmo:SubjectParameter` is mapped.
 This value will be used by the framework to find out which representation should actually be used:

-	config:Endpoint a elmo:Endpoint;
+	config:DynamicEndpoint a elmo:DynamicEndpoint;
-		elmo:pattern "{path}/doc/{reference}";
+		elmo:pathPattern "{path}/doc/{reference}";
 		elmo:parameterMapper config:SubjectFromUrl
 	.

 See the section about parameter mappers to find the specification for `config:SubjectFromUrl`.
 A representation could be configured as:

 	config:Representation a elmo:Representation;
-		elmo:uriPattern "/id/concept/{term}";
+		elmo:appliesTo "/id/concept/{term}";
 		elmo:informationProduct ...
 	.